citp/news-disinformation-study/schemasDocumentation.md

     * `dayOfWeek`: an integer representing the day of the week user was exposed to the link.
     * `timeOfDay`: an integer representing the time of the day user was exposed to the link.
     * `categoryExposuresCount`: the number of exposures to links in this category.

+## Miscellaneous Fields
+There are two remaining relevant fields in the ping:
+- `newsAndDisinfo.surveyId`: a unique, randomly-generated identifier that links survey responses to data collected through Rally.
+- `newsAndDisinfo.version`: the version of the study that generated this ping.